sophiefeifeifeiya/4156-Miniproject-2024-Students-Java/README.md

-# Indicidual Project for 4156
+# Individual Project for 4156

 This is the GitHub repository for an individual project of COMS4156 Advanced Software Engineering.